 Thanks to our funders

-Wildlife in the City is a 3 year partnership initiative between Nottinghamshire Wildlife Trust and Nottingham City Council.
-The project is funded by Natural England through Access to Nature, as part of the Big Lottery Fund's Changing Spaces programme.
+Wildlife in the City was established in 2010 as an initiative between Nottinghamshire Wildlife Trust and Nottingham City Council.
+The establishment of the project was funded by Natural England through Access to Nature, as part of the Big Lottery Fund's Changing Spaces programme.